donhatch/ShephardsPlayApplet/README.md

   at different angles, to thwart every possible sweep direction. angle delta just needs to be small enough so that turning that much doesn't move any edge past horizontal.)

+* For every trivalent convex polyhedron, for every sweep direction, there is an unfolding in which the cut tree's flow is always within 45 degrees (maybe exclusive, maybe inclusive) of the sweep direction

 * For every trivalent convex polyhedron, for every sweep direction, there is an unfolding